So you want your church to grow. Wonderful.

 Here’s a challenging question: why?

-Your motivation for wanting your church to grow is pivotal for a number of significant reasons.
+Your motivation for wanting your church to grow is important for several reasons.

-First, if you’re a church leader, it’s not your church, it’s God’s.
+First, it’s the church.
+It’s not your church, it’s God’s.
 And one day you’ll give an account to God for what you did with what he entrusted you and why you did it.

-Second, ultimately, I think people can tell what your motivation really is.
-Eventually, people can sense whether you care about the mission, whether you care about them or whether you’re just using them.
+Second, ultimately, I think people can tell.
+Eventually, people can tell whether you care about them or whether you’re using them.

-Third, your motivation is an integrity issue.
-And integrity ultimately determines whether what you build stands, in the same way that a house with structural integrity will stand for a century when a poorly built home won’t.
+Third, it’s an integrity issue.
+Integrity ultimately determines whether what you build stands, in the same way that a house with structural integrity will stand over the years.

-Wanting your church to grow isn’t a bad thing at all.
-A passion for the mission inevitably means a passion for reaching more people, which in turn implies growth.
-The purest motive in leadership will be simply that you want people to come to know the love, forgiveness, and fullness of life in Jesus Christ.
+Wanting your church to grow isn’t a bad thing.
+Passion for the mission means passion for growth.
+And the purest motive in leadership will be simply that you want people to come to know the love, forgiveness and fullness of life in Jesus Christ.

-Yet not everyone wants their church to grow for the right reasons.
+Yet not everyone wants their church to grow for noble reasons.

-Just because you struggle with bad motives doesn’t mean you’ll succumb to them.
+Just because you struggle with them doesn’t mean you’ll succumb to them.
 But if you recognize them for what they are, you can identify them, confess them, and kill them before they ruin a good thing.